I can’t go back further than this…

 This image appears on the very first roll of film that I shot.
 I took it in 1973.

-The image has five kids queuing for ice cream, all who lived on Tidey Street.
+The image has five kids queuing for ice cream, all who lived on Tidey Street, on Lincoln Estate in Bow.
 From left to right the kids are: Lorraine Ishmael, Shirley Bogarde, Mark Bogarde, Janet Wink and my brother, Paul Anthony, He is the little boy at the back of the queue, squeezing into the shot.